maxgroll/movie-portal/README.md

 a) in macintosh die Datei './create_database.bat'
 b) Windows 'create_database.bat'

-!!notice: you will be asked for a password fout times.
-If you have a password, enter it four times, if not , just press enter four times.
+!!notice: you will be asked for a password four times.
+If you have a password, enter it four times, if not, just press enter four times.

 4.- Open webpage:
 Go to localhost and click on the folder movie-portal